-The United Way of Amarillo & Canyon presents the 2016 Community Status Report—a resource for government, businesses, civic, social service, and faith-based organizations to inform and stimulate community discussions and investments in 2017.
-The research and data from the report helps guide the United Way’s community impact councils comprised of volunteers seeking the best investments to improve the most pressing issues facing our citizens in education, health, and financial stability.
+The United Way of Amarillo & Canyon's Community Status Report—The report presents demographic, income, health, education and vulnerable population data for the Amarillo & Canyon community and is a tool for all citizens, non-profit agencies, government and business to use in strategic planning and social service investments in the year ahead.
+The research and data from the report helps guide the United Way’s Community Impact Councils comprised of volunteers seeking the best investments to improve the most pressing issues facing our citizens in education, health, and financial stability.

 - Median income is on the rise

 - The Poverty rate in Potter county is high, but on the decline

 - Consistent, strong educational outcomes in the K-12 school systems

 - Several local well-paying jobs that do not require a Bachelor's Degree

 Continued challenges (from 2019 report):